web analytics

 Secondly, you must understand the rules of drawing in badminton matches and participate in the drawing process in some competitions.

-In addition, every international or national umpire has the responsibility and obligation to train local level umpires, and you can ask them for help.
+In addition, every international or national umpire has the responsibility and obligation to train local-level umpires, and you can ask them for help.

 Finally, it would help if you did not forget to constantly contact the local provinces, municipalities, sports competitions department, and badminton associations.
-Often participate in various activities and assessments organized by them to recommend you participate in national umpire assessment at key moments.
+Often participate in various activities and assessments organized by them to recommend that you participate in the national umpire assessment at key moments.

 3 Levels of Test